sunilthetab/slackbot/Milestone-5/Report.md

 <h1>Azra Bot</h1>
-#### This slack Chat-bot is developed as 'CSC-510 Project' under guidance of Professor Dr. Parnin.
+#### This is a slack Chat-bot which is developed as a project requirement for the coursework of 'CSC-510' under the guidance of Professor Dr. Parnin.

 ## Team Info